snk-js/snk-js/README.md

 💻 Frontend Engineer

-Just call me the go-to problem solver.
-Proficient in JS/TS learning by doing since 2016.
+ Proficient in JS/TS designing and developing modern UI's in Web and make coffee

+curiosity: I know how to speak

 ### beloved techs: